cs3157-borowski/recitations/recitation_1/git.md

 3. `~$ git add <filename(s)>` will stage files that have been modified, preparing them to be committed
 4. `~$ git commit -m "<short-message>` commits the tracked, modified, and staged files, updates HEAD reference, makes changes the most revent revision of git repo
 5. `~$ git log` will show your commit history
-6. `~4 git push origin <branch-name>` pushes your local branch to your remote repo as well as all the commits you made on that branc
+6. `~$ git push origin <branch-name>` pushes your local branch to your remote repo as well as all the commits you made on that branch
+7. `~$ git pull` gets the most recent commit from your remote repo and applies it to your local repo

-# Settling Differences Cetween Commits
+# Settling Differences Between Commits
 Sounds dramatic, but really, Git is tracking alot of differences between versions of your code.
 Let's take a look:
 1. Differences between files in your **working directory** the **staging area** and the last commit, **HEAD**
 2. Differences between branches in the your **local repository**